mikemajesty/coolsync/README.md

-# coolsync - Use multi thread easily
+# Coolsync - Use multi thread easily
 <hr/>
 #How to install
 ``Install-Package coolsync``